VigneshbabuOfficial/programming-overview-interview-questions-answers/Important Interview Question and Answers.md

 ```
 A singleton is a class that allows only a single instance of itself to be created and gives access to that created instance.
 ```

 ## How to achieve Singleton?

 ```
 Make constructor private.
 Write a static method that has return type object of this singleton class.
-Here, the concept of Lazy initialization is used to write this static method
 ```
 ### Code Snippet